 Returns on Investment

-To offer a quantitative perspective, let’s consider hypothetical ROI (Return on Investment) based on the club’s past recommendations:
+To offer a quantitative perspective, let’s consider hypothetical ROI (Return on Investment) based on the Club’s past recommendations

-PerformaClub’smparison Against Market Indices
+Club’s Performance Against Market Indices

-When compared to major market indices, the club’s portfolio has demonstrated:
+When compared to major market indices, the Club’s portfolio has demonstrated:

 - Slight outperformance against the S&P 500.